edegan-furb/edegan-furb/README.md

 <h2 align="left">🛠️ Tech</h2>

->Tools, languages, and other things that I work with.
+>Tools, languages, and other things that I have used so far.

 <table align="center">
   <tr align="center">